Effective communication is the cornerstone of nursing. Without it, no level of expertise matters.

 - Emphasize compassion The feeling with which messages are conveyed matter as much as the message.

-- Keep promises Nurses who promise patients or colleagues that they will call or check in should do so as promised.
+- Keep promises LPNs who promise patients or colleagues that they will call or check in should do so as promised.
 Explain the situation if there’s a delay.
 In health care, trust is everything.

 For an LPN, communication is fundamental to good nursing practice.
 It’s necessary to develop positive professional relationships with patients and to work cooperatively with fellow health care providers.